Xe/site/blog/v-vvork-in-progress-2020-01-03.markdown

 time I talked about it, but the 1.0 release promise has been shattered.
 If I was going to suggest anything to the V author, don't give release dates or timetables.
 This kind of thing needs to be ready when it's ready and no sooner.

+Also if you are writing a compiler and posting benchmarks, please make my life easier when trying to verify them.
+Put the entire repo you're using for the benchmarks somewhere.
+Include the exact commands you used to collect those benchmarks.
+Make it obvious how they were collected, what hardware they were run on, etc. This stuff really helps a lot when trying to verify them.
+Otherwise I have to guess, and I might get it wrong.
+I don't know if my benchmark is an entirely fair one, but given the lack of information on how to replicate it it's probably going to have to do.